gkotian/gkotian.github.io/travels/_posts/2010-01-20-venky-calling.md

 title: Venky calling
 categories:
 - India
-excerpt: My cousin Prit who lives in Germany was on a brief visit to India, and had come to meet friends in Bangalore.
-Whenever Prit comes to India, he tries to make it to the famous Venkateshwara temple in Tirupati and this time was no exception.
 ---

 My cousin Prit who lives in Germany was on a brief visit to India, and had come